gauthamvasan/async-deep-rl/README.md

 async_update_shared_network = optimizer.apply_gradients(grads_and_vars)
 ```

-* The target for the network output is a part of the TD Error/Bellman Error - reward + maxQ.
+* The target for the network output is a part of the TD Error/Bellman Error = reward + maxQ.
 This maxQ is calculated using the global shared target parameter vector &theta;-
 * This global shared target parameter vector &theta;- is updates every 40,000 frames.
-* Note: The authors of the paper mention that thet clip the gradients.
+* [Note] The authors of the paper mention that they clip the gradients.
 But they haven't mentioned their clipping threshold.
-I have just used a random value here.
-Only a complete parameter search would elaborate its effect.
+I have just used a random value (+10) here.
+Only a complete parameter sweep would elaborate its effect.
 * All rewards are clipped between (-1,1).
 As much as I hate losing information about the difference in magnitude of rewards, this has worked pretty well in Atari learners.
 * The values of &epsilon; were annealed from 1 to 0.1/0.01/0.5 over 4 million frames.
 The final &epsilon; rate was sampled from a probability distribution p = [0.4, 0.3, 0.3]
 respectively over the first four million frames.